zainabnaveed/Assignment4/README.md

 # Assignment4
-This is zainab naveed.
 Roll no is BSEF16M506.
-This is Assignment 4 on threads.
+This is Assignment on threads.